Updated: Feb 14

 7. What is your definition of dyslexia?

 The answer to this question should be a little complex.
 If your school believes dyslexia is flipping letters and numbers, that could be a red flag.
 Dyslexia is “a learning disability that is neurobiological in origin” (https://dyslexiaida.org/definition-of-dyslexia/).
 It is characterized by a complex set of brain processes and symptoms, and the most evidence-based solutions are systematic, not merely strategies.
 The really only known solutions to dyslexia are phonemic awareness training and systematic phonics instruction.
 Depending on your state, your school may or may not be able to screen for dyslexia.
 Dyslexia is a medical diagnosis to the neurological origin.
 Right now, in the state of Missouri, all schools are required to have systems in place to screen all students for possible reading disorders in grades kindergarten through 3rd.
-Ask your school to tell you more about that.
+Make sure your school and district are up to par here.